Melyns/Schizo-Bots/README.md

 > Google's Gemma 2 models work really well for this.
 I recommend using [this model.](https://huggingface.co/bartowski/Gemma-2-Ataraxy-9B-GGUF)

 ## Customization
-You can change `config.ini` to customize the name of the bots, thier personality, sampler parameters, and the API address.
+You can edit `config.ini` to customize the name of the bots, thier personality, sampler parameters, and the API address.

 ## License
 This project is licensed under the GNU General Public License v3.0 (GPL-3.0) - see the [LICENSE](LICENSE) file for details.